 Applicants for the Vocational Nursing Program are expected to be proficient in communication, computer and learning skills, and to have the physical abilities necessary to practice nursing.
 Applicants are advised to check each item to ensure that they have met the criteria.
-All admission steps must be completed by September 1 for the January class and May 1 for the August class.
+All admission steps must be completed by the 1st Friday in September for the January class and the 1st Friday in May for the August class.

 Mandatory Information Session

 Every student must attend a mandatory information session.
 There is a limit of 25 per session, so please register early by calling the Health Sciences Enrollment Management Specialist at 903-823-3351.

 - Experience in a health care agency is recommended prior to admissions (volunteer, nurse’s aide, etc).

 - Notification of acceptance will be mailed to all candidates.
 Any questions after the deadline date should be directed to the Enrollment Management Specialist.